iamSAGARSONI/GD_-/README.md

 Contributing

 We welcome contributions from developers, researchers, and waste management professionals to improve the Smart Waste Management System.
 Please submit your contributions through our GitHub repository.

-License

-The Smart Waste Management System is licensed under the [insert license].